 solo instrument.
 The medodies have become melting doinas, in stead of

 war cries.
 The Schunda factory closed down but passed the prescription

 on to Stowasser.
-Others claim that Stowasser was employed by Schunda.
 His factory burned down.
 And so it looked that the

 instrument was to become extinct.
 Romanian "Timisoara" taragots

 lacked sound quality.
-There are assertions that the Schunda model is copied now by
+There are assertions that the Stowassery was copied under license

 the German factory Karl Hammerschmidt.
 However, http://www.musikhaus-hammerschmidt.at does not give any indication.
 Fox in Canada is a producer.

 Alexandru, T. (1956).
 "Instumentele muzicale ale poporului Roman".
 Bucuresti: Espla